 Dr. Scott Walsh has been part of Arkansas Bone and Joint since 2007, upon completion of residency training at UAMS.
 He originally is from central Arkansas, having graduated from Glen Rose High School in 1994.
 After college at Ouachita Baptist University, he attended UAMS for medical school and orthopedic residency training.
 He was board certified by the American Board of Orthopedic Surgery in 2009, after completing their rigorous requirements.
 Dr. Walsh’s practice includes many aspects of orthopedics, including joint replacement, sports medicine, trauma reconstruction, and hand surgery.
 While Dr. Walsh does the majority of his surgeries at Saline Memorial Hospital in Benton, he also has surgical privileges at Hot Spring County Medical Center in Malvern and Arkansas Surgical Hospital in North Little Rock.
 Dr. Walsh currently serves as chief of surgery at Saline Memorial Hospital, supervising the daily functioning of surgery department.
 He also serves on the board of directors of the Saline Memorial Health Foundation.
 He lives in Benton with his wife, Hilary, and their three kids, Hayden, Lochlan, and Barrett.
 He and his family are members of Geyer Springs First Baptist Church.
-He is also a huge Razorback fan, and is a member of the board of the Saline County Razorback Club.
+Dr. Walsh serves on the school board of Bryant Public Schools.
+He is also a huge Razorback fan, and is a board member of the Saline County Razorback Club.
 Go Hogs!

 Dr. Jerry Lorio was born and raised in Louisiana, “The Sportsman Paradise,” where he developed a love for the great outdoors.
 He graduated from Holy Savior Menard High School in Alexandria, Louisiana in 1985.
 He then attended Millsaps College in Jackson, Mississippi, and received his medical degree from LSU School of Medicine in 1993.
 Orthopedic residency training was earned from UAMS, finishing in 1998 under the leadership of Dr. Carl nelson as the Orthopedic Surgery Chairman.
 In 2002 he received the “Selakovich Award”, a UAMS faculty award for teaching his total joint replacement surgery techniques to UAMS orthopedic residents.